Transmission/Communication Medium or Channel:

 • It needs to be grounded to limit interference.

-• It is easy to tap the coaxial cable by breaking it and inserting T-joint in between.
+• It is easy to tap the coaxial cable by breaking it and inserting a T-joint in between.

 Use: